 By using these tips, I hope you will be able to find a good sales manager.
 In case you need any help or guidance in refining your sales process, don’t hesitate to contact me for help.
 I have coached hundreds of successful executives on sales and my company; Platformax is packaging these sweet little secrets in artificial intelligence software, thereby making it easier for people to close sales.

 Srđan Mahmutović is an Entrepreneur and business developer.
 He has built Spletnik from scratch, starting with zero investment, taking it from barely making ends meet to becoming the highest growth company in the segment in Slovenia.
-He is an expert sales manager, at only 19 years of age, Srdan had built a sales network of 40 insurance reps for an insurance network
+He is an expert sales manager, and at the age of 19 Srdan had already built a sales network of 40 insurance reps for an insurance network.